 First, remove any dirt or debris using a soft brush or compressed air.
 Then, gently wipe the lens with the included microfiber cleaning cloth.
 A small amount of rubbing alcohol may be applied to the cloth or a cotton-tipped swab.

 Yes.
 The RX-795 is IPX rated to be waterproof up to X meters for X minutes.

 Please visit our Warranty Page to review the full terms of the warranty.

 The RX-795 is X mm long, Y wide, and Z mm tall.

 (1) Cuda RX-795 reflex sight, (1) Picatinny mounting plate, (4) #X mounting screws, (1) microfiber lens cleaning cloth, (1) user manual, (1) Allen wrench, and (1) CR1632 battery.

 Parallax occurs when the position of an object appears to change when viewed from different lines of sight.
 For example, if you look through the lens of a poorly engineered reflex sight, you may see the dot move away from your target as the position of your eye changes.
 The RX-795, however, is designed to be parallax free up to 1,000 yards.
 That is, even though the position of your eye may change (up, down, left or right of center), the dot will remain on your target.
-See Understanding Parallax for more information.
+For a demonstration of this effect, watch the video below.

 MOA stands for Minute of Angle.
 One MOA is equal to 1/60th of one degree in a circle.
 A dot that is 1-MOA will appear to be approximately 1 inch in diameter on a target that is 100 yards away.
 A dot that is 3-MOA will appear 3 inches in diameter at the same distance.
 See What is MOA? for more information.